Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_exercise.md

 - Maybe start with the boost dependencies.
 Boost Container is a header-only dependency, Boost Filesystem needs to be linked.
 Both are available in `libboost-all-dev`.
 There is a CMake module to [find boost libraries](https://cmake.org/cmake/help/latest/module/FindBoost.html).
 - deal.II is available in `libdeal.ii-dev`. deal.II uses some specific [CMake macros](https://www.dealii.org/current/users/cmake_user.html).
 - yaml-cpp is an optional bonus task.
 For some arbitrary reason, we are not happy with the latest release of the software (which would be available through Aptitude), but we want to use exactly version `v0.6.3` [directly from GitHub](https://github.com/jbeder/yaml-cpp/releases/tag/yaml-cpp-0.6.3).
 Get the sources with [wget](https://linuxize.com/post/wget-command-examples/) and build and install (`make install`) it yourself.
 Do not forget to add the necessary instructions to the Dockerfile.
-Sometimes containers behave weirdly: If libraries in `/usr/local/lib` are not found by CMake, please add the path to the environment variable `LD_LIBRARY_PATH`.
+If libraries in `/usr/local/lib` are not found by CMake, please add the path to the environment variable `LD_LIBRARY_PATH`.